aws-samples/sample-video_analysis_with_Amazon_Bedrock/README.md

 2. Claude-based image grid processing for comprehensive scene understanding
 3. Hybrid summarization using both Nova and Sonnet models

-**Note:** At the time of writing this blog, Anthropic Claude models provides support for image(not video), however Nova pro provides support for videos as well.

 ## Technical Approach